 To identify a first-round worthy QB, you start with the talent.
 Stroud no doubt has that.
-He passes the eye test with a sturdy 6’3″, 218-pound frame.
+He passes the eye test with a sturdy 6’3″, 214-pound frame.
 With that frame, he flashes a crisp, tight release.
-He’s fast and efficient with his throwing motion, and generates great velocity with ease to all levels of the field.
+He’s fast and efficient with his throwing motion and generates great velocity with ease to all levels of the field.

-Stroud has excellent arm strength, and with it, he pushes the ball outside the numbers and puts passes where only his receivers can get it.
+Stroud has stellar arm strength, and with it, he pushes the ball outside the numbers and puts passes where only his receivers can get it.
 He can effortlessly fit the ball into tight windows and push passes up the seam against tight coverage.
 His velocity generation isn’t necessarily explosive, but he generates the necessary push to fit passes past coverage with ease.

 Beyond his arm talent, Stroud also has underrated mobility.
-He’s natural getting out into space on boot actions and rollouts, and he can extend plays on the ground.
+He’s natural getting out into space on boot actions and rollouts and extends plays on the ground.
 Stroud also boasts solid short-area athleticism, using quick movements to escape rushers and surge through small lanes in the pocket.
-Furthermore, he has the lateral athleticism to sidestep blitzers and create space for himself.
+Furthermore, he has the twitch and lateral athleticism to sidestep blitzers and create space for himself.

 Manipulation and Mechanics

-Beyond simple processing, Stroud has shown he can manipulate the field in real-time.
+Beyond simple processing, Stroud has shown to manipulate the field in real-time.
 He actively uses his shoulders and eyes to manipulate and displace defensive backs, while simultaneously anticipating windows.
 Additionally, Stroud can feign the run as a scrambler to pull linebackers in, opening windows which he quickly capitalizes on.

 Mechanically, there’s far more good than bad with Stroud.
 The Ohio State QB often has a steady, uniform base in the pocket, and rarely goes too wide with that base.
 He’s able to sustain hip rotation and level shoulders with this base and also brings a crisp release.
 Even when worked off his base, Stroud has shown to snap back to congruence ahead of throws.
 He has that corrective failsafe and can use quick gather steps to recollect his base.

-Stroud is a composed, measured decision-maker who comfortably works through his progressions with discretion, all the way to his checkdown.
+He’s a composed, measured decision-maker who comfortably works through his progressions with discretion, all the way to his checkdown.
 Still, Stroud is more than willing to take high-reward risks with his arm.
 His risks are often calculated, and he also shows the wherewithal to throw the ball away when worked into a corner.
 Rarely does he force throws when encountering pressure.

 Among other things, Stroud has shown he can perform pre-snap work, identifying blitzers and assigning protections to running backs.